isabelle9912/isabelle9912/README.md

 #### 🔭 Current Projects

 I'm currently working on:
-- Web and desktop applications using modern frameworks like .Net and React.
+- Web and desktop applications using modern frameworks like React Native and ReactJS.

 #### 🌱 Learning

 I’m actively learning:
-- C# with .Net Multi-Platform App UI
+- Java with Spring Boot
 - Advanced web development techniques.